park-holidays-uk/cs-migrator/README.md

 First create some usable code: `npm install` followed by `npm run build`

 Create a valid `.env` file.
-The structure and contents can be taken from env.sample ( secrets are in LastPass )
+The structure and contents can be taken from LastPass.

 Followed by using `npm start`.